 By using the 'ORALL' spec, you can force the default operation among the tests to be 'OR' instead of 'AND'.
 If you had coded the above example as

 you would have listed all files with the account MYACCT, all removable files,

 It is possible to use masking, reverse the tests being performed, perform more complex tests, and specify that logical operations other than 'AND' are to be done between the tests.
 Since these features are more complicated to use, they are covered in the Advanced Features chapter.

 The Polish notation available in the spec fields does not easily lend itself to longer selection lists such as a dozen accounts or projects, which would require n-1 ORs preceding the actual list of n items.
-To alleviate this, a way is provided to input extensive selection lists for four MFD items: Filenames, Accounts, Projects, and Owners.
-This is accomplished by means of an IF (or IFNOT) test on a special Boolean item created for each of the above four names:
+To alleviate this, a way is provided to input extensive selection lists for seven MFD items: Filenames, Accounts, Projects, Owners, catalogued tape reels, removable packs, and backup reels.
+This is accomplished by means of an IF (or IFNOT) test on a special Boolean item created for each of the above items:

-As with all item names, these Boolean items may be abbreviated to three characters: INF, INA, INP, INO.
+As with all item names, these Boolean items may be abbreviated to three characters: INF, INA, INP, INO, INC, INR, INB.